 Technically, BitMonero was a clone of the Bytecoin code.
 BitMonero has its own blockchain and it is not a forked branch of Bytecoin (like Bitcoin Cash to Bitcoin).

-An interesting fact: the word monero means “the smallest part of money” or “a coin” in Esperanto.
+An interesting fact: the word monero means “the smallest part of the money” or “a coin” in Esperanto.

 In Esperanto, Monero is a word composed of three elements freely put together, one syllabus each: mon + er + o.
 Each has a meaning.
 Which means ‘monero’ can be analyzed as meaning: “a noun that describes the smallest part of money”.
 Or, a coin.